WorldFirst does not accept private clients. View popular WorldFirst alternatives here.

 In general, clients are positive about the services provided to them by WorldFirst online and over the telephone.
 The firm is regularly praised for being reliable, trustworthy and efficient.
 And despite a recent increase in pricing, customers still feel like they’re getting good value for money and praise WorldFirst for providing excellent exchange rates, even after the price increase kicked in.

-Despite this, there has been a recent uptick in complaints.
-Virtually every complaint left in 2022 appears to relate to WorldFirst requesting supporting documentation in order to process a payment, or delaying/refusing to make a payment for compliance purposes.
+Despite this, there has been a notable uptick in complaints.
+Virtually every complaint left in 2023 appears to relate to WorldFirst requesting supporting documentation in order to process a payment, or delaying/refusing to make a payment for compliance purposes.
 As a regulated institution, WorldFirst is required to adhere to strict anti-money laundering laws, just like other regulated foreign exchange firms.
 For most customers, this should not impact them at all, but businesses operating in high-risk countries or high-risk industries should expect a greater level of due diligence.
 These companies may want to consider trying two or three different payment providers and should find that once repeat payments are going to the same beneficiary, some of the documentation requirements ease over time.

 Overall, we can see that the vast majority of business clients are satisfied with the service provided by WorldFirst.